 Ranking Every OFF-WHITE x Nike Sneaker From Worst to Best

-The good, the bad and the plain ugly.
+The good, the bad, and the plain ugly.

 2017 will go down in sneaker history as one of the most important years in collaboration history.
 Virgil Abloh’s audacious collection with Nike was something of legends.
 It wasn’t just one sneaker, it wasn’t even three — it was TEN.

-Nike gave the OFF-WHITE founder free reign on 10 of the company’s most iconic sneakers and the result was spectacular.
+Nike gave the OFF-WHITE founder free rein on 10 of the company’s most iconic sneakers and the result was spectacular.
 From a collection that started as 10 releases, it grew to a total of 33 (with two more still to come), making it the biggest single collaboration collection in sneaker history.

 Earlier this year, Complex writer Matt Welty took on the challenge of ranking every OFF-WHITE release from worst to best, so we thought it timely to do our own, too.
 And while I do agree with some of his placements, a lot of them were oddly all over the place.

 I’ll forgive him, though, as “adidas is all (he) wears”.